bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

 ![](https://github.com/bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/blob/main/Figs/DAtExplorer.png)

-In the "user_com.dat", you will find the option "1.4.54: Vehicle_Brand" which is the option for the brand of your car, this option will change the boot screen for you, by default is set to Peugeot (Vehicle_Brand=4), to change it to Citroen (Vehicle_Brand=1), double click on it "Value" on the left and set it to 1.
+In the "user_com.dat", you will find the option "1.4.54: Vehicle_Brand" which is the option for the brand of your car, this option will change the boot screen for you, by default it is set to Peugeot (Vehicle_Brand=4), to change it to Citroen (Vehicle_Brand=1), double click on it "Value" on the left and set it to 1.
 That's it for the "user_com.dat" configuration, click "Save" on the top right corner and you are done.

 #### user_config.dat
 Now to the most important file, use "DATEXPLORER.exe" to load the "RT6_2xx-user_config.dat.cfg" config file using "Load Config" and the user data file "user_config.dat" using "Load DAT". the important options for me are: